A Weekly Slow, Long Anaerobic Run is a Key Building Block to Your Training Programby Kelly R. Smith

 - New capillary growth.
 What are capillaries?
 These are the smallest of blood vessels; the more you have, the more oxygen-delivery your body is efficiently capable of.
 The end result is that they enhance your ability to do work.
 Capillaries are also key during the process of dissipating heat as they direct more blood close to your skin.

 - Enzyme changes.
-Running long distance encourages an increase in the amount of enzymes in the legs.
+Running long distances encourages an increase in the number of enzymes in the legs.

 Increase Your Running Distance Slowly but Surely

-The majority of wise runners do their weekly long runs when they can allocate the time for both the run and the requisite recovery; usually this means the weekend.
+The majority of wise runners do their weekly long runs when they can allocate the time for both the run and the requisite recovery; usually, this means the weekend.
 I’m comfortable with my long run on Saturday and my recovery run on Sunday.
+Just this morning I did my long run followed by a mile cool-down walk.
+I never used to do the cool-down but it really helps to give your heart rate a wee bit of time to come down.
+It really does take this long when the temperature is in the mid-to-upper 90s.
 Just look at a marathon training schedule and you will see that two things stick out.
-First, run distance increases adhering to the traditional 10 percent rule.
+First, the run distance increases adhering to the traditional 10 percent rule.

 Secondly, the 10 percent build-up happens every other week in most plans; a good distance on the alternate week is generally about 10 miles for a good maintenance-distance run if you are training for a marathon.
 It goes without saying is that this rule becomes even more important as one gravitates to longer and more intense endurance events.
 The second caveat of the 10 percent rule is to limit your total weekly mileage increase to 10 percent.